 4 methods for digital teamwork (examples with blink.it)

-Video protocols
+Video minutes

 Onboarding courses